-Describe: If the child has a verified disability or illness that would place the child or other children at risk or create a hardship for the child and family to take the child out of the home to a child care center or home. - vi. [ ] Restricted to in-home providers that meet additional health and safety requirements beyond those required by CCDF.
-Describe: - vii. [x] Other.
+Describe: If the child has a verified disability or illness that would place the child or other children at risk or create a hardship for the child and family to take the child out of the home to a child care center or home. - vi. \square Restricted to in-home providers that meet additional health and safety requirements beyond those required by CCDF.
+Describe: Click or tap here to enter text. - vii.
+Solution Other.
 Describe: Providers must pass background studies and take First Aid and CPR before being authorized to care for children.
 Additionally, if caring for children under the age of 5, they must take training in Preventing Abusive Head Trauma and if caring for children under the age of 1, they must take training in Preventing Sudden Unexpected Infant Death Syndrome.
 If the provider is not related to at least one child, they must take an orientation training within 90 days of caring for the unrelated child that covers all health and safety requirements required by CCDF.